LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 # Painting with Plotters

 ## About this Course

-**Painting With Plotters** is a sequence of video and text tutorials that introduce Licia He's method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.
-Through this course, I (Licia) share how I make my plotter paintings, and why I make them in this way.
-Painting with plotters, or other types of robot, requires design efforts from different aspects: the preparation of machines, the selection of material, the making of the design, and the machine operation.
+**Painting With Plotters** is a virtual course that introduces Licia He's a method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.
+Through this course, I (Licia) will share how I make my plotter paintings and why I make them this way.
+Painting with plotters (or other types of robots) requires design efforts from different aspects: 1) the preparation of machines, 2) the selection of material, 3) the making of the design, and 4) the machine operation.
 This course aims to provide an in-depth presentation of Licia's research and practice in these aspects.

-## Course Plan (Subject to Change)

 The course contains 14 modules.
-Each module contains one or more video tutorials.
-Some modules will contain discussion of software development.
-Although all course materials are developed for Axidraw and Python, most of the content could be applicable for other machines and design environment.
+Each module might include video tutorials, text, and code snippets.
+Although all course materials are developed for Axidraw and Python, most of the content could apply to other machines and design environments.
+## Course Plan

 ### 0: Introduction to Plotter Painting: A Speed Run
-1. Who am I and why I made this course
+1. Why I made this course
 2. My plotters and why I use them for paintings
 3. What will this course cover
 4. Course resources